-If the Complainant does not submit sufficient information to enable the Monitoring Officer to come to a decision as to the complaints validity or to enable initial assessment of the complaint, the Monitoring Officer may ask the Complainant for such information, and may request additional information from the Subject Member.
+If the Complainant does not submit sufficient information to enable the Monitoring Officer to come to a decision, the Monitoring Officer may ask the Complainant for such information, and may request additional information from the Subject Member.

 The Monitoring Officer may also carry out pre-assessment enquiries, which will not amount to an investigation.
 This may include obtaining documentation, such as a copy of the relevant Code of Conduct or minutes of meetings.